Jonfoble/Unity-Customizeable-Interpolation/README.md

 System is allowing users to use Slerp() and Lerp() Vectors within a single method utilising a boolean.
 When dealing with Linear and Spherical Linear Interpolation, there are times when we need to turn Spherical Interpolation into Linear Interpolation.
-In order for users to achieve this within unity, they would need to create different Vectors both for Slerp and Lerp.
+In order for users to achieve this within unity, they would need to create different Vectors both for Slerp and Lerp, which would effectively increase the space complexity of the overall implementation.

 However, with this implementation, only thing that we will need is going to be a boolean variable which we can trigger in need.